wdoganowski/cloud-chronicles/04. Securing Your AWS S3 Bucket- Enforcing MFA or SSO Authentication/README.md

 $ export AWS_SESSION_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

 Now, attempt to upload a file from the AWS CLI again, without specifying the profile.
 You can log out from SSO to ensure that you are using the temporary session.
-On top you can call `get-caller-idendity` to double check.
+On top, you can call `get-caller-idendity` to double-check.

 ```sh
 $ aws sso logout